 Sandi Baron taught English for thirty-five years.
-She has been on the Midwest Planning Committee for almost fifteen years and attended ten workshops before she joined MWW.
 She has completed creative nonfiction and is currently seeking an agent and publisher.
 She is an inspirational speaker, educational workshop presenter in West and South Asia, and has written a blog (Sandi’s Impressions) for four years on life lessons.
-Leading inspirational women’s workshops and teaching how to write life stories and create motivational self-awareness journals are her passions.
 She has written a “How To Mentor” manual and a “Life Skills” manual to help guide young women in Kazakhstan.
 She has forty years of daily journals filled with stories and inspirational writings.
-Writing is instrumental in ordering her life and passions.
+(Photo by Gail Werner)

 Ashley C. Ford has has publications in PANK Literary Magazine, The Rumpus, BuzzFeed, and Indianapolis Monthly.
 She likes Kenny Loggins, ginger ale, and trees.
 She is writing a book.
 There’s more where that came from at AshleyCFord.com.

 Summer Heacock is a writer of Contemporary Women’s Fiction, blogger, and professional Twitter pom-pom waver.
+Her novel, The Awkward Path to Getting Lucky, was released July 2018.
 She is a stay-at-home mother of two, a wife to a very patient fella, a herder of cats, and has a deep-rooted love of geeky things and candy.
 Summer can be found frolicking amongst her own profane ramblings and zippy GIFs on her blog, www.Fizzygrrl.com, or on Twitter as @Fizzygrrl.
+(Photo by Gail Werner)

-Dennis E. Hensley, Ph.D., is the author of 54 books, the latest being Jesus in the 9 to 5 (AMG Publishers, 2013).
-He has written eight textbooks on aspects of professional writing, including How to Write What You Love and Make a Living at It (Random House).
+Dennis E. Hensley, Ph.D., is the author of 54 books, including eight textbooks on aspects of professional writing, including How to Write What You Love and Make a Living at It (Random House).
 He is a columnist for Christian Communicator and Advanced Christian Writer magazines.
-He is a recipient of the “Indiana University Award for Teaching Excellence” and the “Elizabeth Sherrill Lifetime Achievement Award for Writing and Speaking.”
 He has been a Distinguished Visiting Professor at Oxford University, York St. John University, Moody Bible Institute, and Regent University.
 His more than 3,000 freelance articles and short stories have appeared in People, Success, Reader’s Digest, The Writer, Writer’s Digest, USA Today, and The Cincinnati Enquirer, among many others.

 Holly G. Miller is a contributing editor to The Saturday Evening Post magazine, consulting editor to In Trust magazine and author of a dozen books including the bestselling textbook Feature and Magazine Writing.
 She has won writing awards from The Associated Press, Society of Professional Journalists, Midwest Travel Writers, and the Society of American Travel Writers.
 She is a publication consultant to five public and private foundations.